rafaelsoteldosilva/vechain-server/README.md

 </p>

 -  src folder, it contains most of the api logic
--  src/controllers folder, these files contain all the endpoints of the api
 -  src/db folder, everything that's related to the DB definition
 -  src/db/config/config.json, configuration file for the DB, it's in the .gitignore
 -  src/db/migrations, these are script files that are used to create the DB
 -  src/db/models, these are the files that contain the entities definitions
 -  src/db/seeds, these are the files that contain the seed data, to fill the DB with initial data
 -  src/routes, these files contain the routes to all the endpoint of the api
+-  src/endpoints folder, these files contain all the final endpoints of the api
 -  .sequelizerc
 -  server.js